 one thing i can tell you: i was hanging out at CJAM the other day, guesting on murad’s show productive confusion. is it just me, or is that a great name for a radio show?

-still, i thought it was fun, and hopefully people aren’t tired of the new songs yet. we didn’t have time to play the whole album, but we did get to some key tracks that haven’t been given much airplay yet.
+still, i thought it was fun. hopefully people aren’t tired of the new songs yet. we didn’t have time to get through the whole album, but we did get to some key tracks that haven’t been given much airplay yet.

 but time flies when you’re rambly mcrambles, which is what they call me in ireland.

-i think we did manage to touch on some meaty stuff in there in spite of not having eight hours for me to talk myself hoarse (you know you want to hear that happen), and i did get to throw in the heretofore undisclosed factoid about how “in my time of weakness” has some serious autobiographical truth in it, albeit truth that’s wearing somewhat cryptic clothes.
+i think we did manage to discuss some meaty stuff in there in spite of not having eight hours for me to talk myself hoarse (you know you want to hear that happen), and i did get to throw in the heretofore undisclosed factoid about how “in my time of weakness” has some serious autobiographical truth in it, even if it’s truth that’s wearing somewhat cryptic clothes.

-anyway, it was a fun afternoon. hopefully my rambling was somewhat interesting for anyone who was listening. i have to say i felt more comfortable than i usually do when talking about myself. i credit murad for asking good questions, letting me take ten years to answer, and being an all-around good guy.
+anyway, it was a fun afternoon. i hope my rambling was somewhat interesting for anyone who was listening. i have to say i felt more comfortable than i usually do when talking about myself. credit to murad for asking good questions, letting me take ten years to answer, and being an all-around good guy.

 here’s the interview, minus most of the music, split into a few different parts:

-one thing i really wish i remembered to mention on-air is a recent thought i had that i think relates to a bit of what i do, and why i do it this way.
+there’s one specific thing i really wish i remembered to mention on-air — a recent thought i had that i think relates a bit to what i do, and why i do it this way.

-caleb deschanel (renowned cinematographer, and father to the luminous zooey) once worked for a while with john cassavetes on a brilliant film called a woman under the influence, before he either quit in protest or was fired. this comes from ray carney’s cassavetes on cassavetes — one of the most absorbing and fascinating books i’ve ever read, and one i need to pull out for another read. it’s one of the few books i’ve been moved to read more than once, and every time i get new things out of it.
+caleb deschanel, renowned cinematographer and father to the luminous zooey, once worked for a while with john cassavetes on a brilliant film called a woman under the influence, before he either quit in protest or was fired. this comes from ray carney’s cassavetes on cassavetes — one of the most absorbing and fascinating books i’ve ever read, and one i need to pull out for another read. it’s one of the few books i’ve been moved to read more than once. every time i get new things out of it.

-anyway, caleb said (and i’m paraphrasing) he felt cassavetes never had any real interest in the mechanics of making movies — the technical process and all that went along with it — and would have processed the film through his brain if he’d been able to. for some reason that bit came back to me, it got stuck in my head, and i realized how much i relate to it. i’ve always been impatient. if i could just transpose the music that’s in my head from brain to CD with no work necessary, i’d do it in a second.
+caleb said he felt cassavetes never had any real interest in the mechanics of making movies — the technical process and all that went along with it — and would have processed the physical film through his brain if he’d been able to. for some reason that bit came back to me, it got stuck in my head, and i realized how much i relate to it. i’ve always been impatient. if i could just transpose the music that’s in my head from brain to CD with no work in-between, i’d do it in a second.

-i work fast because i have to work fast. if i get bogged down in over-thinking things, the music suffers. if i take too long to work on something, not enough gets done. there’s too much to get out, and not enough time in my life to get it all out. there’s this feeling of urgency, especially over the last little while, to get as much out while i’m virile and able.
+i work fast because i need to. if i get bogged down in over-thinking things, the music suffers. if i take too long to work on something, not enough gets done. there’s too much to get out, and not enough time in my life to get it all out. there’s this feeling of urgency, especially over the last little while, to get as much done while i’m virile and able.

-thinking about that book, and about all cassavetes went through to get his movies made, also makes me realize how lucky i am. here was a guy who had to act in mostly shitty hollywood movies in order to bankroll the films he wrote and directed himself (most of them made without any studio assistance) that went against everything those hollywood movies were about. these are brutally honest, human, visceral films about how difficult love is to find and give and share and maintain, how we almost never say what we’re really thinking or feeling, and all the different ways we destroy ourselves and the people we love, often without even knowing it.
+thinking about that book, and about all cassavetes went through to get his movies made, also makes me realize how lucky i am. here was a guy who had to act in mostly shitty hollywood movies in order to bankroll the films he wrote and directed himself — most of them made without any studio assistance — that went against everything those hollywood movies were and are about. these are brutally honest, human, visceral films about how difficult love is to find and give and share and maintain, how we almost never say what we’re really thinking or feeling, and all the different ways we destroy ourselves and the people we love, often without even knowing it.

 people didn’t want to see themselves on the screen, though. they wanted to see idealized versions of themselves. they wanted escapist fluff.

-aside from a few brief brushes with critical and commercial success, cassavetes was vilified, and he fought his whole life against indifference and outright hatred to make the movies he felt he needed to make. for some of the movies he made with studio backing, whole chunks of the films were excised by studio executives who objected to how uncommercial his work was, and his widow gena rowlands has treated his legacy with such a staggering lack of respect, it defies belief (just because you acted in some of your husband’s films, does that entitle you to recut one of his movies because you object to certain scenes? does it give you the right to block the release of important work he did that was discovered posthumously? does it give you the right to try and rewrite the story of his life, stripping it of anything real and raw and pasting on a phoney happy face?).
+aside from a few brief brushes with critical and commercial success, cassavetes was more or less vilified. he fought his whole life against indifference and sometimes outright hatred to make the movies he felt he needed to make. for some of the movies he made with studio backing, whole chunks of the films were excised by studio executives who objected to how uncommercial his work was. and his widow gena rowlands has treated his legacy with such a staggering lack of respect, it defies belief.

-but those films are there, and most of them can be found without too much trouble. they’re not for everyone. not by a long shot. some people would find them dull, self-indulgent, and too raw. for me, it’s a bit of a different story.
+but those films are there, and most of them can be found without too much trouble. they’re not for everyone. not by a long shot. some people would find them dull and self-indulgent, or just too raw. for me, it’s a bit of a different story.

 the first cassavetes film i ever saw was a woman under the influence. it seemed a little slow at first. nothing much was happening. then it sucked me in, and it hit me that everything was happening. i felt like i was eavesdropping on someone else’s life.

-it scared the shit out of me. it made me laugh. it made me angry. it moved me. it made me want to walk through the television screen and protect some characters, and throttle others. no movie i’d seen had ever made me feel so emotionally involved. i felt things. i thought things. some of them were pretty tough things to feel and think.
+it scared the shit out of me. it made me laugh. it made me angry. it moved me. it made me want to walk through the television screen and protect some characters, and throttle others. no movie i’d seen had ever made me feel so emotionally involved.

 i sat motionless for about a half hour after the end credits were finished crawling across the screen, whispering “holy shit” to myself a few dozen times. then i tracked down most of the rest of the films.

-today, thanks to the criterion collection, you can find most of the films on DVD in their intended cuts (when i was getting into cassavetes it wasn’t so easy, and i had to dig a bit). and now it’s considered kind of hip to be into cassavetes. but the belated recognition rings a little hollow to me, and a lot of people still resist his kind of filmmaking. he still doesn’t fit.
+today, thanks to the criterion collection, you can find most of the films on DVD in their intended cuts (when i was getting into cassavetes this wasn’t so easy, and i had to dig a bit). and now it’s considered kind of hip to be into cassavetes. but the belated recognition rings a little hollow to me. and a lot of people still resist his kind of filmmaking. he still doesn’t fit.

-to be savaged by critics when you’re pouring your heart and soul into what you do, and to be repeatedly misunderstood if not ignored by the people meant to comprise your audience…there’s no way the indifference, the struggle, and the rejection didn’t hurt. but he found a way to do the work he needed to do. it didn’t matter that almost no one would see it, and most of those who did wouldn’t “get” it. what mattered was getting the work done.
+to be savaged by critics when you’re pouring your heart and soul into what you do, and to be repeatedly misunderstood if not ignored by the people meant to comprise your audience…there’s no way the indifference, the struggle, and the rejection didn’t hurt. but he found a way to do the work he needed to do. it didn’t matter that almost no one would see it and most of those who did wouldn’t “get” it. what mattered was doing the work.

-if i could do something similar and, say, make generic instrumental music for car commercials anonymously, i probably would, because it wouldn’t mean a thing to me, it would be easy money, and it would live in a separate universe form the real music i make that’s mine, that has meaning to me, that will never be for sale.
+if i could do something similar and, say, make generic instrumental music for car commercials anonymously, i probably would. it wouldn’t mean a thing to me, it would be easy money, and it would live in a separate universe form the real music i make that’s mine, that has meaning to me, that will never be for sale.

-there’s a world of difference between producing a product for money with your eyes wide open knowing you’re going to use that money for something that’s the complete antithesis of what you’re getting paid to do on the one hand, and compromising your art, dumbing it down and stripping it of its soul in an effort to turn it into something palatable that will give you a nice little career.
+there’s a world of difference between producing a product for money with your eyes wide open, knowing you’re going to use that money for something that’s the complete antithesis of what you’re getting paid to do on the one hand, and on the other, compromising your art, dumbing it down, and stripping it of its soul in an effort to turn it into something palatable that will give you a nice little career.

 but that’s an argument for another day.

-i am not a filmmaker. i make music. and i’m fortunate enough to be in a position where i don’t have to spend hundreds of thousands of dollars to make an album. i don’t have to mortgage a house. i don’t have to try to get sponsors, or apply for grants, or talk other people into playing on my albums, or book time in a studio, or depend on anyone else for much of anything. i have all the equipment i need. i do everything myself.
+i am not a filmmaker. i make music. i’m fortunate enough to be in a position where i don’t have to spend hundreds of thousands of dollars to make an album. i don’t have to mortgage a house. i don’t have to try to get sponsors, or apply for grants, or talk other people into playing on my albums, or book time in a studio, or depend on anyone else for much of anything. i have all the equipment i need right here. i can do everything myself.

-the only expenses at this point (aside from new instruments and gear from time to time) are the CD inserts/booklets (which i pay to have printed at a higher quality than i could produce myself), the physical CDs i duplicate myself, the jewel cases that hold the CDs, and the ink cartridges for the printer i use to print text and images onto the CDs.
+the only expenses at this point (aside from new instruments and gear from time to time) are the CD inserts/booklets, which i pay to have printed at a higher quality than i could produce myself, the physical CDs, which i duplicate myself, the jewel cases that hold the CDs, and the ink cartridges for the printer i use to print text and images onto the CDs.

 if i paid someone else to master my albums, things would get a lot more expensive in a hurry. but i don’t do that.

-i’m able to do whatever i want to do, with no thought given to whether or not it will sell (because i don’t sell it) or how it will be received (because i don’t give a shit about that), and put it out there in whatever form i choose. in my case, i give CDs away for free to whoever wants them, and this simple act is partially responsible for saddling me with a reputation for being at least somewhat insane. no one has the power to take my work away from me and mold it into what they think it should be. i have “final cut” and complete creative control over every aspect of everything i do. i haven’t been raked across the coals by critics (i don’t spread the stuff around enough to be on the radar of any critics who have any great influence).
+i’m able to do whatever i want to do, with no thought given to whether or not it will sell (because i don’t sell it) or how it will be received (because i don’t give a shit about that), and put it out there in whatever form i choose. in my case, i give CDs away for free to whoever wants them. no one has the power to take my work away from me and reshape it into what they think it should be. i have “final cut” and complete creative control over every aspect of everything i do. i haven’t been raked across the coals by critics, but then i don’t spread the stuff around enough to be on the radar of any critics who have any great influence anyway.

-but i know very well what it’s like to be rejected and ignored while trying to share something you believe in with other people. i lived that for a long time.
+i do know very well what it’s like to be rejected and ignored while trying to share something you believe in with other people. i lived that for a long time.

 i do what i feel like doing. people seem to enjoy it for some odd reason. i put out an album where i try to push my own envelope a bit, not thinking anyone will like it, and some people tell me it’s one of their favourite things i’ve done.